TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 After writing a script to analyze all of this 📜, the conclusion was pretty simple:

-The parity was untouched (duh or it wouldn't work with off-the-shelf chips 🤦‍♂️), the user bits were unused (always 0) and the channel status bit repeated the following pattern:
+The parity was untouched (duh, or it wouldn't work with off-the-shelf chips 🤦‍♂️), the user bits were unused (always 0) and the channel status bit repeated the following pattern:

 <pre style="word-break: break-all; white-space: pre-wrap;">
 000000000000000000000000000000000000000000000000000000000000000011000000111100110000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000